gregpalmr/alluxio-codait-spark-benchmark/README.md

      export ALLUXIO_CLIENT_JAR=/opt/alluxio/client/alluxio-enterprise-2.7.0-2.4-client.jar

+For spark jobs to access the Alluxio master node, the proper server or hostname must be specified.
+Set an environment variable to point to your Alluxio master node:

+     export ALLUXIO_MASTER=localhost

 ## Step 2.
 Generate the kmeans dataset in HDFS

 Create a configuration file that sets up a benchmark workload that generates about XXX GB of CSV and Parquet formated data in HDFS.